justindujardin/mathy/website/docs/examples/heuristics.md

 </details>
 <details>
 <summary>Click here for another hint</summary>
-<em>You can remove the commutative rule from the ordered list of actions, and create another list with commutative and restate, then select randomly from the second list when none of the ordered rules are applicable.</em>
+<em>You can remove the commutative rule from the ordered list of actions, create another list with commutative and restate, then select randomly from the second list when none of the ordered rules are applicable.</em>
 </details>